wiseman-timelord/TimeBars/README.md

 - Sound Output - for bleeps.

 ### Installation
-1. Ensure Python v3.10 or higher is installed.
+1. Ensure Python ~3.10+ is installed, testing with 3.12.4, main thing python is on Path.
 2. Run `python installer.py` to set up the virtual environment and dependencies.
 3. The installer will create `data/alarm-bleep.wav` and `data/persistent.json` automatically.